COVID-19 restrictions in Kirklees tells you more about what this means.

 - Remember test and trace are contacting you to check you're okay and let you know what help and support is available.

 If you are a close contact but don't have symptoms you could still have the virus and pass it on unknowingly to your friends and family.
-You can get a mass community test.
+You can get a rapid flow test.

 Isolate immediately if you are told to